-The finding that MUNW subjects had the highest risk for prediabetes development is in line with the results of English Longitudinal Study of Ageing (ELSA)[13].
-They found that despite of increased risk of T2DM in MHO individuals, they are at lower risk for T2DM when compared with metabolically unhealthy subjects in any BMI category.
+The finding that MUNW subjects had the highest risk for prediabetes development is in line with the results of the English Longitudinal Study of Ageing (ELSA)[13].
+They found that despite the increased risk of T2DM in MHO individuals, they are at lower risk for T2DM compared to metabolically unhealthy subjects in any BMI category.
 For example, the risk of developing T2DM in MHO was 8.6 times higher than MHNW subjects whilst the corresponding value in MUNW subjects was 9.9 times higher[13].
-In addition, Mirbolouk et al[23], in an Iranian population-based cohort study among the elderly, demonstrated that MUNW phenotype was associated with the greatest risk of developing cardiovascular disease (CVD), CVD mortality and all-causes mortality.
-However, the incident risk of CVD in MUNW and MUO was approximately the same[23].
-Therefore, greater attention to MUNW subjects should be paid as they may be less targeted for preventive interventions.
+In an Iranian population-based cohort study among the elderly, Mirbolouk et al[23] demonstrated that the MUNW phenotype was associated with the greatest risk of developing cardiovascular disease (CVD), CVD mortality and all-causes mortality.
+However, the incident risk of CVD in MUNW and MUO was similar[23].
+Therefore, greater attention should be paid to MUNW subjects, as they may be less targeted for preventive interventions.

-The reason for the greater risk of incident prediabetes among MUNW might be attributed to the participants’ body composition that we have not measured them.
-It has been shown that dysfunctional adiposity, but not general adiposity, is associated with increased incidence of diabetes and prediabetes in obese adults[17].
-Moreover, in general, normal weight diabetic subjects have greater abdominal and total fat compared with obese diabetic individuals, which adversely affect insulin sensitivity[24].
-Sarcopenic obesity, a medical condition determined by low muscle mass accompanied by high fat mass, is frequently occurred in older ages[25] and significantly correlated with insulin resistance[26].
-Therefore, BMI as an obesity index which only consists of body weight and height cannot reflect fat distribution.
-It is possible that, MUNW in our study population, who were older than other metabolic/obesity phenotypes, had more fat but less muscle masses compared with other categories.
-However, WC as a central adiposity measure was not greater in MUNW compared with MHO and MUO.
+The reason for the greater risk of incident prediabetes among MUNW might be attributed to an aspect of the participants’ body composition that was not measured.
+It has been shown that dysfunctional adiposity but not general adiposity is associated with an increased incidence of diabetes and prediabetes in obese adults[17].
+Moreover, in general, normal weight diabetic subjects have greater abdominal and total fat compared to obese diabetic individuals, which adversely affect insulin sensitivity[24].
+Sarcopenic obesity, a medical condition determined by low muscle mass accompanied by high fat mass, frequently occurs in older ages[25] and is significantly correlated with insulin resistance[26].
+Therefore, BMI as an obesity index, which only consists of body weight and height, cannot reflect fat distribution.
+It is possible that, MUNW in our study population, who were older than other metabolic/obesity phenotypes, had more fat but less muscle masses compared to other categories.
+However, WC as a central adiposity measure was not greater in MUNW compared to MHO and MUO.
 Therefore, abdominal fat distribution might not explain our findings per se.
-Given that higher gluteofemoral fat mass is associated with lower risk of insulin resistance and diabetes[27,28], it is possible that great HC in MHO and MUO have led to lower risk of incident prediabetes compared with MUNW.
+Given that higher gluteofemoral fat mass is associated with lower risk of insulin resistance and diabetes[27,28], it is possible that increased HC in MHO and MUO led to a lower risk of incident prediabetes compared to MUNW.

-Several studies have suggested that reductions in visceral fat mass increase insulin sensitivity in MHO subjects and consequently decrease diabetes risk[29].
+Several studies have suggested that reductions in visceral fat mass increase insulin sensitivity in MHO subjects, and consequently decrease diabetes risk[29].
 However, standard weight-reduction interventions may adversely affect appetite, mood and energy expenditure[30] without any favorable effect on metabolic status in MHO subjects[31-33].
 These changes may promote weight regain.
-Therefore, regarding the relevance of favorable fat distribution in MHO which determined by lower visceral fat and higher subcutaneous fat, interventions targeting fat-loss rather than weight-loss might be more success in reducing T2DM risk in MHO.
+Therefore, regarding the relevance of favorable fat distribution in MHO, which is determined by lower visceral fat and higher subcutaneous fat, interventions targeting fat-loss rather than weight-loss might be more successful in reducing T2DM risk in MHO.

-Although this is the first longitudinal study to predict the risk of prediabetes incidence according to the metabolic/obesity phenotypes, it has several limitations that must be kept in mind.
-The study population of this study was not a representative sample of Iranians; and therefore, our findings might not be generalizable to other populations of Iranians.
-Moreover, we used BMI as an anthropometric measure to determine obesity status which does not consider fat distribution and does not differentiate between fat mass and lean mass.
-Finally, our study population has mainly consists of female; and therefore, the limited number of male may not allow us to draw the real association.
+Although this is the first longitudinal study to predict the risk of prediabetes incidence according to metabolic/obesity phenotypes, it has several limitations that must be kept in mind.
+The study population was not a representative sample of Iranians, and therefore, our findings might not be generalizable to other populations of Iranians.
+Moreover, we used BMI as an anthropometric measure to determine obesity status, which does not consider fat distribution and does not differentiate between fat mass and lean mass.
+Finally, our study population mainly consisted of females, and therefore, the limited number of males may not allow us to identify true associations.